 Whether it’s low fat, low carb, low GI – most of us have tried, and failed, to lose weight at some point.
 Some of the weight gain problems could be much more deep-rooted – a multiple food sensitivity.
 According to medical estimates, food sensitivities affect 75% of the population, having a profound impact on their health and weight.

 Multiple food sensitivities can damage the gut lining.
 Damage to the gut can lead to a leaky gut, allowing food particles to be exposed to the gut’s immune system.
 This then triggers a system-wide immune response, leading to inflammation all over the body and producing obesity by increasing insulin resistance.

 Food sensitivities, also referred to as food allergies or food reactions can result in digestive disturbances such as gas, belching or bloating after meals.
-But they can also cause symptoms not related to the digestive system including headaches (including a migraine), joint pain, arthritis, hyperactivity, skin rashes, asthma, dry cough, wheezing, diarrhea, kidney damage, and elevated liver enzymes.
+They can also cause symptoms not related to the digestive system including headaches (including a migraine), joint pain, arthritis, hyperactivity, skin rashes, asthma, dry cough, wheezing, diarrhea, kidney damage, and elevated liver enzymes.